Begin the New Year on a Better Workflow.

 2. Collect Internal Data

 Conduct an internal audit to determine the must-have features and functionalities of your HRIS system.
 Talk to employees, managers, and stakeholders to understand their needs and observe day-to-day operations.
-Employee input is crucial for the smooth adoption of the new HRIS.
+Employee input is crucial for the smooth adoption of the new system.

 3. Create a Checklist